Brendeen/reading-notes/class102/reading_notes_class_5.md

 In this class, we looked at **CSS**, or *Cascading Style Sheets*.

+Quick vocab:
+- selector, the way you can grab the html element you want to style -property, what exactly you want changed about the element
+- value, the style you want to change the element to -{}, curly braces, what css uses to style

 If html is the structure, or the skeleton of a website, than html is the styling or clothing, accesories, and hair of a website.
 Css is what makes a website look unique from everything else on the web.

 ## What is Css?